practicalli/neovim/docs/install/astro5-configuration.md

     ```

 ???
 TIP "Identical install with lazy-lock.json"
-    `lazy-lock.json` contains the versions of all plugins currently installed.
-Use this file if you need exact plugin versions as part of other installs.
-Otherwise ignore it.
+    When plugins are installed, a `lazy-lock.json` contains the versions of all plugins.
+Include this file when exact plugin versions are required for other system installs.
+Otherwise this file can be safely ignored.

 ## Post Install checks